-We are delighted to announce our new publications for October 2022.
+We are delighted to announce our new publications for January 2023.
 Pre-orders will be accepted from today.
-In a few weeks, we will start pre-ordering the digital edition(PDF).
-We will start the sales and shipping of these sheet music on October 25, 2022.
+In a few weeks, we will start pre-ordering the digital edition(PDF) shortly.
+We will start the sales and shipping of these sheet music on January 25, 2023.

 Maurice Ravel/Vladimir Leyetchkiss: Bolero (Transcription for piano solo)

 Vladimir Leyetchkiss, one of the last students of the great master Heinrich Gustavovich Neuhaus, was active as a teacher and performer mainly in the United States, but was also well known as an arranger.
 His solo piano version of Stravinsky’s “The Rite of Spring” (Schirmer) has been performed by many pianists.
 Although Leyetchkiss’ arrangements are highly effective in performance, the scores of his arrangements other than “The Rite of Spring” are out of print or unpublished, and despite the hopes of many pianists, they have been extremely difficult to obtain.
 In addition, the death of Leyetchkiss in 2016 seemed to have made publication of his arrangements impossible.
 However, with the help of pianist Sandro Russo, a project to publish his arrangements has been launched with the permission of Leyetchkiss’ family.
 As the first volume of this project, Muse Press will publish the score of “Bolero” composed by Ravel and arranged by Leyetchkiss.
 This arrangement was premiered in Japan on June 20, 2021 by pianist Takuya Otaki, raising many requests for its publication.